Giveth/giveth-docs/dapps/recurringDonation.md

 ## For Donors

 ### Creating a recurring donation
-1. Find a project you would like to support and hit DONATE.
+1. Find a [project with an Optimism address](https://giveth.io/projects/all?filter=AcceptFundOnOptimism) that you would like to support and hit DONATE.
 From there you will see two tabs, "One-Time Donation" and "Recurring Donation", click on Recurring Donation.

 2. If you haven't created a recurring donation before you will need to deposit tokens to your Stream Balance.
 Choose a token to deposit from the drop down menu "Select a Token".
 Eligible tokens to deposit currently are: DAI, USDC, ETH, GIV, OP.
 Once you have selected a token, enter the amount you would like to deposit.